Rodica Bretin

 Rodica Bretin (born 6 November 1958) is a Romanian writer specialized in history and fantastic literature.

-Rodica Bretin was born in Brasov and since 1982 is living in Bucharest.
-A renowned writer in Romania and Eastern Europe, Rodica Bretin has been a member of the Romanian Writers Union (USR) since 1991 and Fantasia Art Association (Cornwall, England) since 1996.
-She is also a scientific researcher, specialised in history, having participated at historical and archaeological campaigns in: Transylvania, Romania (1996), Languedoc, France (1998) and Milano, Italy (2002).
+Rodica Bretin was born in Brașov and since 1982 lives in Bucharest.
+A renowned writer in Romania and Eastern Europe, she has been a member of the Romanian Writers Union (USR) since 1991 and Fantasia Art Association (Cornwall, England) since 1996.
+She is also a scientific researcher, specialised in history, having participated at historical and archaeological campaigns in: Transylvania, Romania (1996), Languedoc, France (1998) and Milan, Italy (2002).